dbrizov/NaughtyBezierCurves/README.md

 Features
 --------

-- Curve modification directly in the Scene View via Control Points with Handles
+- Curve modification directly in the Scene View via Key Points with Handles
-- Custom editor for adding, deleting and reordering control points very easily
+- Custom editor for Adding, Deleting and Reordering Key Points very easily
 - Full Undo/Redo integration

 Ways to create a BezierCurve GameObject